IRNAS/conda-recipes/README.md

 # Introduction

 This is a simple repository that shows how to setup Conda enviroment for building nrf5 projects.
-The main inspiration for this repository was a great blog on a great blog website Interrupt: https://interrupt.memfault.com/blog/conda-developer-environments
+The main inspiration for this repository was a great blog on a great blog Interrupt: https://interrupt.memfault.com/blog/conda-developer-environments

 # Instructions